 Smart technology has brought us the internet of things (IoT), a complex web of computing systems embedded in appliances that allows them to send and receive data.
 If you’re a small business with a reliance on commercial dishwashers, ice makers, refrigerators, or other large equipment, data gathered from your appliances helps you manage energy use and lower daily operating costs.

 If your appliances don’t include smart technology, you can purchase add-ons such as the iDevices Switch that perform the same functions.
-For facilities managers, software and hardware from energy software start-ups such as Powerhouse Dynamics allow for the oversight and fine-tuning of multiple commercial appliances.
+For facilities managers, software and hardware from energy software start-ups allow for the oversight and fine-tuning of multiple commercial appliances.

 7. Use Smart Cleaning Devices to Keep Your Small Business Clean